liberaledemokraten/asciidoc-theme/README.md

 * [Sample Braille PDF](https://cloud.liberale-demokraten.de/s/WBmjN3PrrfmS63Z)
 * [Sample Plain Article PDF](https://cloud.liberale-demokraten.de/s/6pmLoz3x2bexBH7)

 NOTE: The images and logos displayed in the linked PDFs may be protected, trademarked or otherwise copyrighted.
-Therefore, they also aren't covered by the license of this project itself.
+Therefore, they also aren't covered by the license of this project itself, unless explicitly stated so.
+See the [images](images/) folder for more.

 ## Requirements